Jalalemon/wildlife-studio-client/README.md

 `Wildlife Studio`

-## 1. -bullet  project name: Wildlife Studio
+## `1. project name: Wildlife Studio`

 ### created by Jalal uddin emon

-In the project directory,:
+In the project directory used deployed b6a11-service-review-client-side-Jalalemon created by GitHub Classroom:

+JavaScript
+93.6%

+CSS
+3.7%

+HTML
+2.7%,:

 ### `2. to create this website  i have used  react tailwind css frameWork`